Can you drink coffee while intermittent fasting?

 - Ideally, it is degreased too

-Cinnamon is okay as an addition.
+Cinnamon is okay as an additive.
 Moreover, it is a proven remedy against appetite and cravings.
 Therefore, it is welcome in our coffee during intermittent fasting.

 Furthermore, cinnamon can even help to reduce insulin resistance.
-For example, the one you get after lack of sleep.
+For example, the one you get due to lack of sleep.

 Just like cinnamon, a little nutmeg can help against an acute appetite.
 Nevertheless, avoid excessive amounts as they can cause side effects.

 The essential aspect of every Bulletproof Coffee is the addition of high-quality fat.
 Hence, Bulletproof Coffee is not an ordinary coffee with cream.

 It is a keto-friendly coffee drink popular with intermittent fasting enthusiasts.

 Also, many athletes or professional high performers drink Bulletproof Coffee.
 They all swear on Bulletproof Coffee to get an energy boost from quickly metabolized fat.

 For this reason, they leverage Bulletproof Coffee to complete tasks more efficiently and faster.
 Since this power drink helps you stay saturated, awake, and concentrated, it is a keto and intermittent fasting staple.